farhaven/bitweb/README.md

 Acknowledgements
 ----------------

-The fancy CSS is due to [http://getbootstrap.com](Twitter Bootstrap).
+The fancy CSS is due to [Twitter Bootstrap](http://getbootstrap.com).